Code-With-Abhishek-Kumar/Coding-Notes-and-Useful-Code-Snippets/Mern Stack/05_Java_Script/07_Day_Data_Types/Question/Undefiend & Not defined  & Null/readme.md

 # Not defined

--  In JavaScript, "Not Defined" means that you're trying to use a variable, function, or object property that hasn't been declared or created in your code.
-This causes an error called ReferenceError.
-Essentially, JavaScript doesn't know what you're referring to because it doesn't recognize the identifier you're using.
+- In JavaScript Not Defined is a ReferenceError that occurs when you try to use a variable, function, or object property that has not been declared or created in your code.
+This error is often caused by typographical mistakes or using the wrong variable name.

 - "Not defined" ek error hai JavaScript mein jo tab hota hai jab hum kisi variable, function ya object property ko use karne ki koshish karte hain jo ki code mein declare nahi kiya gaya hai.
 Is situation mein JavaScript ek ReferenceError throw karta hai.